There are many milestones that need to be achieved when a baby is ready to start to eat solid foods. Here are some of the big ones.

 Most babies don’t learn to use a spoon effectively until after their first birthday, but let a younger baby who’s interested give it a whirl for practice.
-Try giving him a soft-tipped spoon to hold while you feed him with another.
-He can get used to holding the spoon himself and will also be distracted from grabbing yours.
+Try giving them a soft-tipped spoon to hold while you feed them with another.
+They can get used to holding the spoon themselves and will also be distracted from grabbing yours.

-When you think he’s ready to actually navigate the spoon into his mouth, try thicker, stickier foods like yogurt, mashed potatoes, or cottage cheese.
+When you think they are ready to actually navigate the spoon into their mouth, try thicker, stickier foods like yogurt, mashed potatoes, or cottage cheese.
 Another tip: Put some cream cheese on the spoon and then a few pieces of O-shaped cereal on top.
-The cream cheese won’t fly everywhere, and the baby can get the experience of actually getting the cereal into his mouth.
+The cream cheese won’t fly everywhere, and the baby can get the experience of actually getting the cereal into their mouth.

 Expect a mess!
 Use a plastic or other waterproof bib, and put a mat under the high chair to make cleanup easier.